itsyurika/plan-ahead/README.md

 Clone and CD into Project Folder:

-`git clone git@github.com:itsyurika/LHL-final-project.git student-planner && cd student-planner`
+`git clone git@github.com:itsyurika/plan-ahead.git plan-ahead && cd plan-ahead`

 The project consists of back-end Server, and front-end Client each with independent folders and dependencies.
 To run the application, first we will set up the back-end database and API.